 Using two pieces of parchment paper, roll out each section of dough into a flat rectangle about a 1/4-inch thick.
 You’ll want to stop rolling periodically to straighten the edges of the dough so you can get as close to a rectangle as possible.
 Normally as I’m rolling out sugar cookies, I don’t care what shape my dough takes, but the shape is important with pinwheel cookies because you’ll be needing to match up both layers and trimming off the excess, so obviously the more square you are the more cookies you’ll get in the end.
 Once you have two rectangles that look approximately the same size and shape, pick up the parchment paper of the darker green piece and flip it on top of the light green one.
 I think you could also roll up the one piece of dough and unroll on top of the other, like you would with pie crust.
 This method is what I’d planned to do originally, but our dough got a bit dried out as we were photographing, etc. and it was cracking as I rolled, so I opted for the flipping thing which was faster and worked out fine.
 Since I’m guessing you won’t be photographing your dough as you go, the roll up method would probably work fine if you prefer.

 With the two pieces of dough stacked, gently roll them to press together.
 Next trim the edges so they’re perfectly even and the corners are squared.
 Using the parchment paper lift the dough and gently roll up.
 Again here my dough was drier so it was cracking a bit, but I used the parchment to help me smooth out the cracks as I rolled the dough up.
-Once it is rolled up you may wish to refrigerate the log for a few minutes so it’s less likely to smash as you’re cutting the cookies.
+Once it is rolled up you may wish to refrigerate the log for a few minutes so it’s less likely to smash as you’re cutting the sugar cookies.

 For my Moana Party treats I plan to make the dough up a day ahead to this point, then I’ll wrap the log in plastic wrap and refrigerate until it’s time to make the cookies on party day.
 Let the refrigerated dough sit at room temperature for 10-15 minutes or until it’s soft enough to cut through.

-Cut the cookies about a 1/4-inch wide, using a serrated knife, which won’t smash them down as much.
+Cut the sugar cookies about a 1/4-inch wide, using a serrated knife, which won’t smash them down as much.
 As you’re cutting, the side of the dough log that is touching the cutting board will flatten out.
 So every couple of cookies I rolled the log to help it keep it’s round shape.
 Place the cut cookies on a parchment-lined cookie sheet for baking.
 I fit 15 cookies on each of my pans, and the recipe made a total of 30 cookies.
 After baking let them cool on the cookie sheet for about 20 minutes before moving to a cooling rack.

 There you have your Heart of Te Fiti cookies — the perfect Moana Party Treats!
 I know these are going to be a big hit at our Moana Party this spring.